slaimrayane/search_engine_prototype/README.md

 ## 🛡️ Notes

 - ⚠️ Avoid committing large files (models, venv, chunks) — use `.gitignore`
-- Supports local-only deployment; no external API needed
+- Supports external LLMs for answering queries
 - Tested on macOS with MPS and Intel CPU

 ---